-This four part virtual panel series is presented by the Centre for International Governance Innovation in collaboration with the Human Rights Research and Education Centre (HRREC) of the University of Ottawa.
-It celebrates the publication of CIGI’s newest book, Corporate Citizen: New Perspectives on the Globalized Rule of Law, which explores the legal frameworks and standards of conduct for multinational corporations.
+This four-part virtual panel series is presented by the Centre for International Governance Innovation (CIGI) in collaboration with the Human Rights Research and Education Centre at the University of Ottawa.
+The series celebrates the publication of CIGI’s newest book, Corporate Citizen: New Perspectives on the Globalized Rule of Law, which explores the legal frameworks and standards of conduct for multinational corporations.

-This session provides an update on the role of the multinational corporation as a key engine of the economy and the state of the law on the multinational corporation.
-Expert panelists discuss the increased intervention in the post-COVID world of governments in the economy, concerns about working conditions, protection of national supply chains for essentials, the shift to virtual work, the stresses on some sectors, etc. They consider how government and industry action in the coming months to address socio-economic recovery from COVID-19 could reshape the corporation.
+This session provides an update on the role of the multinational corporation as a key engine of the economy and the state of the law on multinational corporations.
+Expert panellists discuss the increased intervention in the post-COVID-19 world of governments in the economy, concerns about working conditions, protection of national supply chains for essential goods, the shift to virtual work, the stresses on some sectors and so forth.
+They consider how government and industry action in the coming months to address socio-economic recovery from the COVID-19 pandemic could reshape the corporation.

-- Tabatha Bull, President & CEO, Canadian Council of Aboriginal Business
+- Tabatha Bull, President and CEO, Canadian Council of Aboriginal Business

 - Richard Janda, Associate Professor, Faculty of Law, and Associate Member, School of Environment, McGill University